qclayssen/DVC-demo/README.md

 # DVC-demo

-This repository demonstrates a minimal [DVC](https://dvc.org/) workflow.
+This repository demonstrates a minimal [DVC](https://dvc.org/) workflow on Linux and macOS.
+It provides a tiny bioinformatics-style pipeline that converts a FASTQ file to a BAM-like file and then to a VCF-like file.

-It is inspired by Stian Lagstad's blog post about managing large test data with DVC and custom GitHub Action runners.
+The example is inspired by [Stian Lagstad's blog post](https://stianlagstad.no/2024/10/efficient-management-of-large-test-data-for-nextflow-pipelines-using-dvc-and-custom-github-actions-runners/).

 ## Setup

-Install the required tools:
+Install DVC (works on Linux and macOS):

 ```bash
 pip install dvc